elcicd/el-CICD-docs/README.md

 #### Prod

-The final environment, production, in which the software is considered to released into the world.
-The software is considered to be functionally complete and has passed all necessary testing before being deployed into theis environment.
+The final environment, production, in which the software is considered to released into the world and available to end users.
+The software is considered to be functionally complete and has passed all necessary testing before being deployed into this environment.

 ### Build Once, Deploy Many

-Modern software development with containers works under the principle that software should be built once, and then deployed to every environment through to production.
-While it does not and cannot ensure uniformity in deployment, following this principle can guarantee to the highest degree possible functional uniformity across environments, and eliminate the possibility to the highest degree possible that an error found in one environment will not be reproducible in another; i.e. the “works on my machine” development issue in which a bug found in a downstream environment is unable to to predictably and reliably be reproduced in development is greatly mitigated.
+Modern software development with images and containers works under the principle that software should be built once, and then deployed to every environment through to production.
+While it does not and cannot ensure uniformity in deployment, following this principle can guarantee to the highest degree possible functional uniformity across environments, and eliminate the possibility to the highest degree possible that an error found in one environment will not be reproducible in another; i.e. the “works on my machine” development issue in which a bug found in a downstream environment is unable to to predictably and reliably be reproduced in an earlier environment given the same image is greatly mitigated.

 ### Continuous Integration

-Continuous Integration (CI) is the principle of building, testing, and scanning of source code as soon as it is delivered.
+Continuous Integration (CI) is the principle of building, testing, and/or scanning of source code as soon as it is delivered.
 Ideally source code is delivered often and in small amounts.
 This usually means the delivery granularity is per feature or change worked on by a developer.
 Source code is considered delivered if it is pushed to the branch of the source code repository which represents what is to be built into Dev; i.e. the *Development Branch*.

 There are many issues to take into account when implementing CI, but they can mostly fall under the following concerns of approved code bases, standardization of process practices, and the build itself.

 #### Code Base

-Each project will be developed using one or more programming languages, such as Java, JavaScript, or Python, and optionally a particular framework or frameworks supported by that language such Spring, NodeJS, or Django, respectively.
-There are also different testing frameworks within each language or platform; e.g. Pytest, PHPUnit or JUnit.
+Each project will be developed using one or more programming languages, such as Java, JavaScript, or Python, and optionally a particular framework or frameworks supported by that language such Spring Boot, NodeJS, or Django, respectively.
+There are also different testing frameworks within each language or platform; e.g. JUnit, Mocha, or Pytest.
 Organizations should work with their development teams to identify a set number of these to support.
 Each code base an organization approves for their development teams to work with increases the complexity of the CICD system, and makes it harder for resources to be portable across projects either in support or development roles.

 #### The Build